team113sanger/uveal_melanoma_specific_vulnerabilities/README.md

 - Filters DepMap and UVM data for only common genes

 ### Calculate Fold Changes and Plotting
 Results tables are in "processed_data".
 Output plots are in "plots".

 "uvm_vs_depmap.R":
 - Ranks the beta scores in UVM, SKCM and Pan-cancer groups
 - Calculates fold changes for 'UVM vs SKCM' and 'UVM vs Pan-cancer'
-- Plots boxplots of ranks for the top 10 significant genes
+- Plots boxplots of ranks for the top 10 UVM specific significant genes
 - Plots volcano plots of fold changes, highlighting significant genes